But only a dozen make it to the site.

 There was like 50miles of trails for the horses to ride on and we found a spot to jump in.
 We saw 4 horses while hiking and Berry did not like them one bit.
 We hiked till noon then stopped at a small stream to eat lunch.

 We had fruit and granola and cheese and crackers and PB&J on tortillas.
-Grant was pretty tired and it was getting really hot.
+Peanut was pretty tired and it was getting really hot.
 We decided to hike back to the car and drive home.
-Grant slept most of the way back and Heath and I listened to podcasts of This American Life.
+Peanut slept most of the way back and Heath and I listened to podcasts of This American Life.

 We got home to find Stooks reading a book in the driveway and Jon welding on the pontoon trailer.
 We decided to join them outside and call up my friend Nate and have him bring his 2yr old daughter over.
 We all played in the front and back yard a bunch and several times we about went inside and people went home but the weather or something kept tricking us into staying outside and enjoying the day.